Out-of-network billing – frequently asked questions

 With decades of health care experience, we are a trusted source of knowledge and advocacy, driving successful billing resolutions.

-Under the No Surprises Act (NSA), effective upon the plan years beginning on or after January 1, 2022, out-of-network providers are prohibited from pursuing members directly for surprise medical bills in situations where the patient has little or no control over who provides their care.
+Under the No Surprises Act (NSA), effective upon the plan years beginning on or after January 1, 2022, out-of-network providers are prohibited from pursuing members directly for medical balance bills in situations where the patient has little or no control over who provides their care.
 This includes all emergency services (except ground ambulances), or when an out-of-network provider is involved in their care while they are at an in-network facility.
 Learn more about the No Surprises Act here.

 When patients choose to receive care from an out-of-network provider and the No Surprises Act does not apply, patients may still face egregious billing.
 Naviguard can help in certain situations.
 Depending on the benefits package you have, we offer full or limited advocacy models.